MadAppGang/react-steps/README.md

 # React steps

-This component basically introduces an approach to rendering a sequence of components (steps) and collecting the data each component submits.
-The main idea is that each of "step" components does not know of any others.
+This component introduces an approach to rendering a sequence of components (steps) and collecting the data each component submits.
+The main idea is that each of "step" components is not aware of any others.

-This is useful for step forms, sequenced flows, etc.
+This is useful for multi-step forms, sequenced flows, etc.

 ## Install